 Annual Spring Livestock Show: First Saturday in May.
 Since 1982, area youth have proudly competed in showing their animals at the Annual Spring Livestock Show, held at the Ross Kuttler 4-H Pavilion.

-Loyalty Day Turkey Shoot Hosted by the Greeley County Trap Club, Saturday, May 7, 2016 at 6:00 p.m.
-(MST).
+Loyalty Day Turkey Shoot: First Weekend in May.
+Hosted by the Greeley County Trap Club.
 Includes an Annie Oakley.
 Entrance via the Landfill Entrance from Highway 27, North of Tribune, KS.
 No need to register in advance.
 Children under age 18, must be accompanied by a parent or guardian.

 June Jaunt: First Full Weekend in June.
 Communities along K-96 partner to celebrate the June Jaunt, a multi-community event running from Tribune to Ellinwood.
 Activities in Tribune include the K-96 June Jaunt Car Show, the Gavin B. Kleymann Memorial Livestock Show, a Poker Run hosted by the Trench Bar & Grill, community-wide garage and sidewalk sales, a free-swim event, and much more.